cesars-gh/airtop-typescript-demos/CONTRIBUTING.md

 - Define API routes in the `src/app/api` directory
 - Define CLI examples in the `src/cli` directory

+### Registering the example in the proxy

+This will allow the example to be accessed via `examples.airtop.ai`:

+- Edit the `packages/home-config/src/index.ts` file and add the directory name that the example uses
+- Run `turbo build` to rebuild the package
+- Edit your example's `next.config.js` and update `...registerToHome()` to the directory name that the example uses

 ## Before a commit

+- `package.json` dependencies should be pinned to the exact version.
 - Commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
     * The commit message should be in the format `<type>(<scope>): <description>`.
 The `scope` is optional.
 The description must be lowercased.
 - This project uses [changeset](https://github.com/changesets/changesets) for managing releases.
 Use the `changeset:add`